iVis-at-Bilkent/chise.js/README.md

 Set clone marker status of given `nodes` to the given `status`.
 Considers undoable option.

 `chise.changeCss(eles, name, value)`
-Change style/css of given `eles` by setting getting property `name` to the given `value`.
+Change style/css of given `eles` by setting getting property `name` to the given `value/values (Note that `value` parameter may be a single string or an id to value map).
 Considers undoable option.

 `chise.changeData(eles, name, value)`
-Change data of given `eles` by setting getting property `name` to the given `value`.
+Change data of given `eles` by setting getting property `name` to the given value/values (Note that `value` parameter may be a single string or an id to value map).
 Considers undoable option.

 `chise.showAndPerformLayout(eles, layoutparam)`
 Unhide given `eles` and perform given layout afterward. `layoutparam` parameter may be layout options or a function to call.